 In a separated area in the room some artworks are exhibited printed out in Vitra technique so visitors can watch them in detail.
 Vitra is a brand new printing formula that offers maximum quality, lasting forever and fire resistant.

 Rivavelarde presented in 1999 his first digital exhibition called Escuchando Imágenes (Listening to Images); a proposal to bring together art and graphic design.
 It offered a selection of images, animations, and interactive artworks.
-Listening to Images received major spanish awards in graphic and artistic design, such as LAUS and MOBIUS awards.
-Listening to Images debuted at the Valle Quintana Gallery in Madrid.
-Bernardo collaborated musically with the spanish electronic music duo The Lab.
-Listening to Images was selected to be part of the exhibition Signs of the Century, 100 Years of Graphic Design in Spain that debuted at the Reina Sofia Museum (Madrid, Spain).
-Listening to Images was also selected for the Spanish exhibition Pasión, Spanish Design in Berlin.
+Listening to Images received major Spanish awards in graphic and art, such as LAUS and MOBIUS.
+Escuchando Imágenes was selected to be part of the exhibition Signs of the Century, 100 Years of Graphic Design in Spain (Reina Sofia Museum, Madrid), and to the exhibition Pasión, Spanish Design (Berlin).

 In 2003 Rivavelarde created a new exhibition; Homodigitalis.
 A 30 minute animated movie divided into three parts—The Body, The Machine and The Future.
 Homodigitalis was screened at The National Library of Spain (Madrid).
-It was also exhibited in Italy, Mexico and Germany..
+It was also exhibited in Italy, Mexico and Germany.
 The music was created again by The Lab.
-Homodigitalis the movie was released on DVD and its soundtrack on CD.

 In 2012, Rivavelarde presented his third exhibition Future Nature at the Museum Prince Felipe at The City of Arts and Sciences of Valencia, Spain.
 Future Nature includes images, sound landscapes, and motion graphics that show a new environment molded by new technologies.
 The Lab composed the sound design.
-Due to success with more than 1.5 million visitors, it was extended until April 14th 2013.
+The exhibition was visited by more than 1.5 million people.

 Future Nature became a finalist at the 2011 Japan Media Art Festival (Tokyo) and was included in “best of the year category” at 2011 Prix Ars Electronica (Austria).
 At the end of 2012, Future Nature was selected to be shown in the 2012 Yota Space Festival in Saint Petersburg (Russia).

-In 2005 and 2008 Bernardo Rivavelarde was selected by the publisher Taschen as a leading graphic designers in Graphic Design for the 21st Century, and Contemporary Graphic Design.
-Bernardo and his twin brother started their own graphics studio in 2000, working for clients such as CBRE Richard Ellis, Emirates, Teatro de la Zarzuela, Renault, etc.
+Bernardo Rivavelarde has been selected by the publisher Taschen as a leading graphic designers in Graphic Design for the 21st Century, and Contemporary Graphic Design.

-In 2020 Rivavelarde presents his new exhibition Portrait of an Artist at the Palacio de Festivales de Cantabria (Santander, Spain).
+In 2021 Bernardo Rivavelarde presents his new exhibition Portrait of an Artist at the Palacio de Festivales de Cantabria (Santander, Spain).

 Escuchando Imágenes (Listening to images) 1998 – www.escuchandoimagenes.com